-Patients told us they had very positive experiences of dental care provided at the practice.
-Patients felt they received excellent care and detailed explanations of treatment options from a practice team who were very friendly, caring and professional.
-We observed the staff to be very caring, friendly and professional.
-Many staff had worked at the practice for several years and demonstrated they understood patients' individual care and support needs.
+Patients commented they had positive experiences of dental care provided at the practice.
+Patients felt they received excellent care and detailed explanations of treatment options from dentists who were very kind, caring and gentle.
+On the day of our inspection we observed staff to be caring, friendly and very welcoming.
 Staff spoke with enthusiasm about their work and were proud of what they did.